-Universities are meant to be guardians of robust debate.
+Universities are the guardians of robust debate.

 - Are existing university speech policies sufficiently robust?